Identify Dyslexia

 1. Confuses left and right

-3. Trouble memorizing address, days of the week, or months of the year
+3. Trouble memorizing their address, days of the week, or months of the year

 4. Letter or number reversals